AlbertoUAH/Zalando/README.md

 8. __Bag__
 9. __Ankle boot__

-In this case, we want to group the original labels in 5 new labels with the following mapping between them:
+In this case, I want to group the original labels in 5 new labels with the following mapping between them:

 * __Upper part__: T-shirt/top + Pullover + Coat + Shirt Bottom part: Trouser
 * __One piece__: Dress